consensusnetworks/casimir/contracts/ethereum/README.md

 Casimir receives user deposits with a manager contract, which distributes funds to Ethereum validators operated by SSV operators via the Beacon deposit and SSV contracts.
 A PoR oracle publishes Beacon balance updates, and an automation oracle responds to on-and-off-chain events.
 Chainlink nodes run both oracles distributedly.
 Below is a high-level diagram of the Casimir SSV staking architecture.

-> 🚩 The Casimir SSV contracts are configured with a Hardhat development environment in the [hardhat.config.ts](./hardhat.config.ts) file.

 ```mermaid
 graph LR
     A[User] --> B[Manager Contract]